hongseok-yang/logic21/README.md

 ## 8. Programming Assignment and Report

+#### Topic, Deadline, and Programming Language to Use

 1. Topic: Implement a SAT solver using the DPLL algorithm with clause learning, which we cover in the course.
 2. Deadline: __**23:59 of the 24th of May in 2021 (Monday).**__ Summit both your implementation and report in KLMS.
 3. Language to use: Python 2.7 and 3.x.

-4. Input/output format.
+#### Format of Input and Output

 1. Follow DIMACS input/output requirements.
 You can learn about these requirements at the following URL: [http://www.satcompetition.org/2009/format-benchmarks2009.html](http://www.satcompetition.org/2009/format-benchmarks2009.html).
 This is the format used in the SAT competition.
 2. Assume that the input is always in CNF format.

-5. Specifications.
+#### Specifications

-(1) Input interface
+###### Input Interface

 The main file of your solver should be named as follows:

 solvepy2.py --- if you are using python 2.7